 Its taste is similar to the original, dairy based sour cream’s.
 Dairy, gluten and soy free.

-200 g coconut cream (under „coconut cream” I mean rich coconut creams like Cocomas or Delcoco products.
-Don’t use „coconut cuisine” type creams for this recipe, for the result won’ taste well.
-For the creamiest result, choose a coconut cream that contains thickeneras well, not just water and coconut.
+The main ingredient in this recipe is coconut cream.
+Under “coconut cream” I mean rich creams like Cocomas or Delcoco products.
+Don’t use cooking cream, because the result won’ taste well.
+For the creamiest result, choose a coconut cream that contains thickener as well, not just water and coconut.
 If you have to avoid corn, choose a brand that does not contain xanthan gum.

 - In a pot mix coconut cream, water, salt, lemon juice and vinegar.